IanMadlenya/hatecode/c++/README.md

 ### Exception
 * Explain exception(error handling, separted from core logic)
 * What does 'exception safe' mean? (no-throw, no-change, no-leak), give an example(STL containers)
-* What happens to the stack when an exception is thrown?
+* What happens to the stack when an exception is thrown? (steps of stack unwind)
 * What types are throwable? (any type -> copy constructable -> not limited by exception specification)
 * throw exception from a ctor?
 * throw exception from dtor?